 Roskilde, in Denmark, is not only famous for its magnificent cathedral.
 Many tourists go to Roskilde to visit its museum on Viking boats, located on the banks of the fjord.

 So, after visiting the cathedral, I headed north, towards the fjord.
-The Viking Ship Museum (Vikingeskibsmuseet) is located less than one kilometer from the cathedral, to which it is connected by a walking trail.
+The Viking Ship Museum (Vikingeskibsmuseet) is located less than one kilometre from the cathedral, to which it is connected by a walking trail.